In Partnership with

 Programs at Dickinson Centers

 All CET pre-college students receive transcripts from Dickinson College, but some of them might also study at Dickinson study abroad centers in France and Spain.
 Dickinson has Global Centers in 13 countries, including Toulouse, France and Málaga, Spain.
-CET uses Dickinson centers in France and Spain to offer options in locations where CET does not operate.
+CET uses Dickinson centers in France and Spain to offer options in locations where CET does not have permanent staff on site.
 Students study at the Dickinson center and interact with Dickinson on-site staff.
-CET oversees the curriculum, hires group leaders to accompany the students, and advises students on all program matters pre-departure.
+CET oversees the curriculum, hires program leaders to accompany the students, and advises students on all program matters pre-departure.

 About Dickinson College